National Day of Mourning

 The Wampanoag Homeland provided bountiful food for fulfillment of all our needs.
 It was up to the People to keep the balance and respect for all living beings and to receive all the gifts from The Creator.
 We were seasonal people living in the forest and valleys during winter.
 During the summer, spring, and fall, we moved to the rivers, ponds, and ocean to plant crops, fish and gather foods from the forests.

-Because of many changes in North America, we as the Wampanoag cannot live as our ancestors did.
-We adapt but still continue to live in the way of the People of the First Light.
+Because of many changes in North America, the Wampanoag cannot live as their ancestors did, but they continue to live in the way of the People of the First Light.

-This article was written by Nancy Eldredge, Nauset Wampanoag and Penobscot.
+This article was written was adapted from the words of Nancy Eldredge, Nauset Wampanoag and Penobscot.